Wednesday evenings, 6-9 pm, February 15 – April 19, 2023 (10 weeks)

 Class takes place on Zoom software.
 Please submit 6-8 jpg images, representative of your work, for the first class.
 Instructor will send Zoom link and instructions for submitting images through Dropbox or Google Drive prior to the first class.

 David Ulrich is a professor and co-director of Pacific New Media.
 He is an active photographer and writer whose work has been published in numerous books and journals.
 Ulrich`s photographs have been exhibited internationally in over 75 exhibitions.
-He is the author of The Widening Stream: the Seven Stages of Creativity and Zen Camera: Creative Awakening with a Daily Practice in Photography.
-His new book, The Mindful Photographer: Awake in the World with a Camera, was published by Rocky Nook press in April 2022. www.creativeguide.com
+He is the author of The Widening Stream: the Seven Stages of Creativity, Zen Camera: Creative Awakening with a Daily Practice in Photography, and The Mindful Photographer: Awake in the World with a Camera (Rocky Nook 2022).
+He recently published a book of photographs, Oceano: An Elegy for the Earth, in April 2023. www.creativeguide.com

 TAUGHT ONLINE